nhsd-a2si/docs-uec-appts/_pages/deployment/toolkit/dep_devptl.md

  * You must have HSCN connectivity
  * You must have started the on-boarding (SCAL) process with the NHS Digital Solutions Assurance team

+### Getting connected
-Once you have the above pre-requisites you will need to <a href="https://digital.nhs.uk/services/path-to-live-environments/connect-to-a-path-to-live-environment " target="_blank">get connected to the INT environment</a>.
+Once you have the above pre-requisites you will need to <a href="https://digital.nhs.uk/services/path-to-live-environments/connect-to-a-path-to-live-environment" target="_blank">get connected to the INT environment</a>.
 This requires a series of steps:

 1. Register or modify your FQDN with the NHS' DNS service

-    DNS request form
+ * You will find the <a href="https://digital.nhs.uk/forms/dns-request-form-for-path-to-live-environments" target="_blank">DNS request form here</a>.

-    You need to know what your URL is, see here for how to do that:
+ * You need to know what your URL is, see here for how to do that:

     2 Register or modify your messaging product with Spine